 The following presents a draft set of BDCP biological objectives for winter-run Chinook Salmon.
 Per the recommendations of the independent science review panel, the objectives have been structured to address specific stressors as identified in existing documents such as existing recovery plans, biological opinions, and/or DRERIP life history conceptual models.
 A standardized table is used for each objective to provide specificity regarding the objective.
 Terms used in the table such as “Indicator” and “Attribute” are defined in Attachment 1.
 Additional components of the logic chain such as expected outcomes, conservation measures, and monitoring metrics are not presented herein.
 However, portions of the objective table are specifically intended to provide information relevant for these additional components.
 Efforts to link specific species objectives to broader natural community objectives and ecosystem objectives will be conducted once the species objectives have been reviewed and finalized.

 Disclaimers:

-Some of the objectives presented herein are hypothetical.
-These objectives are introduced to stimulate further discussion.

 The Global Goals and Global Objectives presented below are not BDCP goals and objectives.
 BDCP will contribute to the achievement of these global goals and objectives.

 Table of Contents